TUC-ProAut/GraphGNSSLib/README.md

 ### 5.3 Conversion to a Matlab-file

 The file [convertRosbags.m](/gnss_preprocessor/matlab/) can be used to convert the generated Rosbag file to a .mat file for further evaluation.
 Please note that only a few specific datasets can be used directly.
 For custom datasets, the filenames have to be entered manually.

 ## 6. Acknowledgments

-Since this package is just a stripped-down and simplified version of [Weisong Wen's](https://weisongwen.wixsite.com/weisongwen) GraphGNSSLib, the credits for initially creating this helpful converter belong to him.
+Since this package is a stripped-down and modified version of [Weisong Wen's](https://weisongwen.wixsite.com/weisongwen) GraphGNSSLib, the credits for initially creating this helpful converter belong to him.
 The [RTKLIB](http://www.rtklib.com/) is used internally for GNSS data decoding and atmospheric corrections.

 ## 7. License